amindWalker/amindWalker/README.md

 I'm Software Engineer and currently working with React and Node.js.
 Past works with Django/Python and Flask were halted for now.
 <br>

-I'm dedicating my time deeply with Javascript, TypeScript, React.js, React Native and Node.js.
+I'm dedicating my time deeply to Javascript, TypeScript, React.js, React Native and Node.js.
 I'm still active with Python and C++ (inside Unreal Engine 4), though less activity with these for a while.

 </div>